 Biography

-Faber's work is internationally screened and exhibited at film festivals, galleries, and museums, most notably the South Bend Museum of Art, DeVos Art Museum, Museum of Contemporary Photography, George Eastman Museum, and the Walker Art Center.
-She received her MFA from the Visual Studies Workshop after completing a BA in Psychology from the University of Rochester.
-In 2018, Faber received a McKnight Fellowship in Media Arts.
-She has received numerous regional grants and two film production grants from the Jerome Foundation (2013, 2019).
+Her award winning work is internationally screened and exhibited at film festivals, galleries, and museums, most notably the South Bend Museum of Art, DeVos Art Museum, Museum of Contemporary Photography, George Eastman Museum, the Walker Art Center, and the Cinematheque at UW-Madison.

 CV